Aerophagia

 Aerophagia (or aerophagy) is a condition of excessive air swallowing, which goes to the stomach instead of the lungs.
-Aerophagia may also refer to an unusual condition where the primary symptom is excessive flatus (farting), belching (burping) is not present, and the actual mechanism by which air enters the gut is obscure or unknown.
+Aerophagia may also refer to an unusual condition where the primary symptom is excessive flatulence.
+The actual mechanism by which air enters the gut is obscure or unknown.
 Aerophagia in psychiatry is sometimes attributed to nervousness or anxiety.
+Aerophagia affects approximately 0.1–1% of the general population, though prevalence may be underestimated due to underreporting.

 Symptoms and signs

 Causes

 Aerophagia is associated with excessively chewing gum, smoking, drinking carbonated drinks, eating too quickly, as well as anxiety, high continuous positive airway pressure and wearing loose dentures.
 Aerophagia is also carried out deliberately as a voluntary action to increase the length and volume of a belch, as any air successfully swallowed serves to increase the partial pressure in the stomach and expand a burp.
 In people with cervical spinal blockages, inhaling can cause some air to enter the esophagus and stomach involuntarily.